fjfnaranjo/RogueDM/docs/pages/getting-started/building-roguedm.md

 folder.
 The application needs some resources in the project root to work property.
 To run it you have a few options:

-* Run the application from the project root with `build\src\roguedm_app`.
+* Run the application from the project root with `build\src\RogueDM`.
-* Copy the built application to the project root.
+* Copy the built application to the project root and run it there.
-* Symlink the built application to the project root.
+* Symlink the built application to the project root and run the link.
 * Copy the application and the `env` folder contents to some other place.

 ## Building this documentation